Skip to content

 • Java SWT Apps

 This version of the tutorial uses the JavaScript test editor option in Rapise.
-If you'd prefer to use the Rapise Visual Language (RVL), please go to the main Tutorial instead.
+If you'd prefer to use the Rapise Visual Language (RVL), please refer to the main Tutorial instead.

 Example 1 - Launching the Sample AWT/Swing Application